 Depth of social exclusion

-We arrived at our composite measure of exclusion by giving weightings to each of the 30 indicators we used – such as low income, unemployment, poor English and poor physical health – to determine a combined score.
+Our measure of social exclusion is based on a combined score, which is determined by giving weightings to each of the 30 indicators we used – such as low income, unemployment, poor English and poor physical health.

-Three-quarters of Australians score less than 1 (using the latest data, from 2016).
-People scoring above a total of 1 on our scale are considered to be experiencing some level of exclusion.
+Three-quarters of Australians score less than 1 (using the latest data, from 2018).
+People who score above a total of 1 on our scale are considered to be experiencing some level of exclusion.

 People’s experiences of social exclusion can then be divided into three levels: marginal exclusion, deep exclusion and very deep exclusion.